How to get to Cinque Terre from Genoa, Florence, Pisa, Milan or La Spezia, which villages to choose, and how to enjoy the coast without rushing.

 Some routes are direct, while others require a change in Levanto or La Spezia.
 For a one-day trip, I strongly recommend taking an early morning train, especially during warmer months, so you can enjoy the villages before the biggest crowds arrive.

-Explore the Cinque Terre Experience →These apps save a surprising amount of stress, especially during high season.
+These apps save a surprising amount of stress, especially during high season.

 Yes — especially between April and October.
 Cinque Terre is one of the most visited destinations in Italy and trains can become extremely crowded during peak season.
 Booking in advance helps you avoid long lines, secure better departure times, and keep everything organized on your phone.